Used headphones

 Price: 1500$ plus shipping

 This is a Stax SR-XMk3 that I’ve completely rebuilt with new old stock SR-XMk3 Pro bias driver and a new PC-OCC cable.
 This turns them into the much vaunted SR-X Mk3 Pro’s, the rarest of all Stax models.
 World class monitoring headphones which are as transparent as they come without the overly forward nature of something like the current SR-X9000.
+The cable entry on this set was trashed when I got it so I upgraded to nice Teflon strain reliefs that will last longer and protect the cable better.
+It’s not as blue in real life, the flash on the camera just makes it appear so.
+Other than that they are in very good condition and fitted with my own leather earpads to increase the comfort.

 Price: 1300$ plus shipping